nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `profile -d INDEX`

 * Deletes the profile at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed profile list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
 * `profile -d 1` deletes the first profile listed.

-### Adding event: `event -a`
+### Adding a event: `event -a`

 Adds an event with a name and a start timing and end timing.